Pricing

 What is Data-driven Testing?

-Data-driven testing (DDT) is a testing method where you use different types of test data to run the same test script or test case.
+Data-driven testing (DDT) is a testing method where you execute the same test scenario across a wide range of data input.
 Instead of creating separate test scripts for each input data, DDT allows you to reuse your test code.
 Its primary goal is to validate application behavior under a wide range of input conditions, focusing on executing the same test logic using multiple data sets to ensure the application behaves accurately in different scenarios.

 At its core, DDT is a process with the following four steps: